JakubPruzinec/crash_dump_analysis/README.md

       10462  10439   6  ffff9a6475eedee0  UN   0.1  107368   5132  dhclient
       10485  10468   5  ffff9a6475814f10  UN   0.0    7000    528  ip
 ```
-Alright, all suspended, lets look what's up with them
+Alright, all suspended, let's look what's up with them

 dhclient
 ```